 Snack Mate was a marvel of processed cheese, evolving from the likes of Kraft Singles (introduced in 1950) and Cheez Whiz (1953).
 By the time it launched, in 1965, it had been in the works for five years, as one of several products championed by Nabisco CEO Lee S. Bickmore, who took the job in 1961.
 Nabisco was trying to boost its cracker sales, and Bickmore was enthusiastic about Snack Mate’s potential to provide an assist.
 He told Media Decisions, in 1967, “We always start with the consumer and work back.
 In this enlightened marketing era, we try to figure out what the gals want even though they might not know themselves.
 Then we develop the product.”

-Nabisco’s advertising was directed exclusively at women, with ads in magazines like Look and Seventeen showing “mother’s hand applying the cheese spray to Nabisco crackers.”
+Nabisco’s advertising was directed exclusively at women, with ads in magazines like Look and Seventeen showing a “mother’s hand applying the cheese spray to Nabisco crackers.”
 Other ads, both in magazines and on television, focused on party planning.
 The precise form of the product created the sense of an experience—“Which is the product and which is the package?”
 Harry F. Schroeter, Nabisco’s vice president of packaging, asked rhetorically in 1968.
 “I don’t know.
 We’re selling the combination of product and package.”—but the focus was less on novelty than convenience, authenticity (it’s real cheese, make no mistake!), and a sense of refinement without formality.
 Again, look at those ads: How easy!
 How elegant!
 Here was something for a hostess to serve with pride to her friends, perhaps on top of prosciutto-wrapped asparagus.